alexacallmebaka/kobayashi/README.md

 * Pretty `HTML` formatting.
 * Comments.
 * Math.
-* CFG for kby spec.
+* BNF grammar for kby spec.
 * templates

 Some other ideas for after a stable release:
-* Integration with docker (i.e. auto-builds).
 * Look into RSS feeds for site.
-* WYSIWYG editor that she can also build from.
+* WYSIWYG editor that kobayashi can also build from.